ThoN148/ECS34_P2/CDSVWriter.md

 };

 struct SImplementation;
-- A structure that allows you to create variables and function needed for CDSVReaer
+- A structure that allows you to create variables and function needed for CDSVReader

 std::unique_ptr<SImplementation> DImplementation;
 - Dynimcally allocating the same typing as Simplementation to Dimplemetation